stevenrodriguezz/SmartChoices/README.md

 # SmartChoices
 Smart Choices is an engaging educational game designed for high school students (grades 9-12) that teaches financial literacy and budgeting skills through real-life scenarios.

-This game is meant to promote classroom socratic discussion of how everyday people might experience finances in a fun, engaging way
+It was made with the intention of promoting classroom socratic discussion of how everyday people might experience finances in a fun, engaging way.

 **Topics covered:**
 - Budgeting